thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Introduction.desc.md

 * Explain what a front end framework is.
 * Explain why a Angular is effective.
 * Create our first Angular application.
-* Explain what is two-way data binding
+* Explain what two-way data binding is.

 ## What is a front end framework?